evancam/SimpleWebServer/README.txt

 where 8080 is the port of the server, 192.168.1.100 is the source IP, and 10.10.1.100 is the destination IP

-Testing can also be run using the testing file test_sws.sh
+Testing can also be run using the testing file test_sws.sh from another open terminal window.
+It will describe the test is running, and respond "Passed." or "Failed." based on the result.

 notes: